 Knowledge in the Service of Society

-As a top tier engineering school, Duke has vested and very personal interest in the quality of science, mathematics and engineering education in this country.
+As a leading engineering school, the Pratt School of Engineering has an interest in the quality of science, mathematics and engineering education in this country.
 We recruit the very best students to our programs, and in turn, produce engineers who can excel in academic or industry-focused careers.
 Our role as educator and as a consumer of the students created by our national school system provides us with perspective and motivation to advocate for continuous improvement and change.

 We also advocate for change by including educational outreach activities in our research activities, and by talking, writing and advocating for changes in policy and curriculum.